The basic principles of Christianity are explained here.

 The price that Jesus paid for us

-Jesus felt the pain of pre-execution torture and humiliation at the hands of his captors, and then experienced physical exhaustion when forced to carry his own cross much of the way to the place of his execution.
+Jesus felt the pain of pre-execution torture and humiliation at the hands of his captors.
+And then he experienced physical exhaustion when forced to carry his own cross much of the way to the place of his execution.
 He felt the nails go through his flesh.

 What the cross means for us

-Through his own death by crucifixion on the cross, Jesus thereby justified our sins.
-As a result, ‘faithful’ Christians can be assured of eternal life through the grace of God.
-(Note this explanation makes use of the essential Biblical jargon that has been used for over two thousand years.)
+Through his own death by crucifixion on the cross, Jesus thereby ‘justified‘ our sins.
+As a result, faithful Christians can be assured of eternal life through the ‘grace‘ of God.
+(Note this explanation makes use of the essential Bible ‘jargon’ that has been used for over two thousand years.)

-In simple English, the average Christian believes that Jesus thus died for them, and his physical death on the cross has paid for any sins they have or might yet commit.
-Essentially, the cost of all our sins accrued throughout our lives, i.e. which would normally mean a punishment of permanent death, is brushed aside as a result of Jesus’ sacrifice for us.
+In ‘simple English’, the average Christian believes that Jesus died for them.
+His physical death on the cross paid for any sins they have or might yet commit.
+Essentially, the cost of all our sins throughout our lives, i.e. which would normally mean a punishment of ‘permanent death’, is brushed aside as a result of Jesus’ sacrifice for us.

-For Christians, the common symbol of the ‘cross‘ signifies: God’s love for us; his grace, our forgiveness and victory over death.
+For Christians then, the common symbol of the ‘cross‘ signifies: God’s love for us; his grace, our forgiveness and victory over death.

-Although some ‘conjecture’ exists between theologians on the subject, we Christians are saved from our sins so as to receive eternal life, if we:
+Although some small issues of disagreement exist between theologians on the subject, we Christians are ‘saved‘ from our sins so as to receive eternal life, if we:

-- admit to our past wrongdoing (sins) and try to turn our backs on our old ‘its all about me’ way of life.
+- admit to our past wrongdoing (sins) and try hard to turn our backs on our old ‘it’s all about me’ way of life.